CitiesSkylinesMultiplayer/CSM/README.md

 The wiki contains more information, but I'm aiming to transfer that information to this file.

 Ideally you should be running the latest version of Visual Studio 2017 on Windows 10.

+### Installation
+The mod can manually installed using the built in scripts.
+The following steps will guide you though this.
+Please note: You will need to have Visual Studio 2017 & Cities: Skylines installed, be running Windows 10 and have developer mode enabled.
+This script will automatically pull in the required files (after specifying a folder), build the mod and then install it.

+1. Open the `scripts` folder.
+2. Run the following command in powershell `.\build.ps1 -Update -Build -Install`.
+This will match the mod to your game, build it and then install it.
+4. When you run this script, it will ask you for your steam folder.
+This is just the root folder of steam, e.g 'C:\Program Files\Steam\'
+5. Run Cities: Skylines and enable the mod.
+The mod can also be built and installed when the game is running (in most cases).

 ### Client-Server Model
 This mod uses the client-server model.
 A user will setup their game as a server and transmit information like currency, roads, needs etc. to all connected clients.
 Clients will connect to the server and retrieve currency, roads, needs etc. from the server, updating the client UI.